If you are new to coffee brewing and wondering how to extract the maximum flavor and richness from your coffee beans, this article is for you.

 What is Drip Coffee?

-Drip coffee is one of the most popular coffee brewing methods because it’s simple, inexpensive, and versatile.
-Preparing drip coffee involves pouring hot water over coffee grounds and filtering before dripping in a vessel.
-Drip coffee makers come in all different shapes, sizes, and models, but they all use the same concept: heat water, drip it over coffee grounds, and pass the brew through a filter into a carafe or cup.
+Drip coffee is one of the most popular coffee brewing methods due to its simplicity, affordability, and versatility.
+Preparing drip coffee involves pouring 195-205°F water over coffee grounds and filtering before it drips into a vessel.
+Drip coffee makers come in various shapes, sizes, and models, but they all use the same concept: heat water, drip it over coffee grounds, and pass the brew through a filter into a carafe or cup.

-We talk about these more in our article: What Is Drip Coffee?
+We discuss these more in our article: What Is Drip Coffee?
 Take a look, you will certainly find some interesting information, even if you know what drip coffee is.

 Why is Grind Size Important for Drip Coffee?

-When we said that drip brew is very versatile.
-We meant that drip coffee can be tweaked to deliver various flavors, such as full-bodied and rich, bright, clean-bodied with a round flavor profile, or even complex.
-A big part of this versatility is achieved by tweaking the grind size.
+When we said that drip brew is very versatile, we meant that drip coffee can be adjusted to deliver various flavors, such as full-bodied and rich, bright, clean-bodied with a round flavor profile, or even complex. (flavor-profile evaluation rooted in the SCA’s standardized descriptors) A significant part of this versatility is achieved by adjusting the grind size.
 Grind size is the most crucial variable when tweaking your drip coffee brew.

-Brewing delicious cups of coffee requires a precise extraction of the flavor, aroma, oils, and caffeine from coffee grounds.
-The coffee grind size plays a crucial role in getting the extraction right,.
-Incorrect grind size could mean the difference between a bitter brew and a rich quality cup of coffee.
+Brewing delicious cups of coffee requires precise extraction of flavor, aroma, oils, and caffeine from coffee grounds. (extraction science research published in Journal of Food Science) The coffee grind size plays a crucial role in getting the extraction right.
+Incorrect grind size could mean the difference between a bitter, over-extracted brew and a rich, balanced cup of coffee.

-The coarser your beans, the less surface area that’s exposed to the hot water.
-This makes the extraction process longer.
-This is why the recommended grind size for drip coffee is medium.
-But if you want to experiment, and you like to explore new flavors, take this with a grain of salt.
+The coarser your beans, the less surface area exposed to the 195-205°F water.
+This slows the extraction process.
+This is why the recommended grind size for drip coffee is medium, as defined by Specialty Coffee Association (SCA) standards.
+However, if you want to experiment and explore new flavors, take this with a grain of salt.
 Stick with me and I’ll show you why in a bit.

-A coarse grind is good if you prepare cold brew.
-Cold brew extraction requires the coffee to sit in the water for hours before releasing its essence.
-So, grinding it coarser makes it easier to filter.
+A coarse grind is ideal for cold brew.
+Cold brew extraction requires the coffee to steep in water for 12-24 hours before releasing its essence.
+Grinding it coarser makes it easier to filter, according to the Specialty Coffee Association (SCA) guidelines.

-In contrast, the extraction speed of espresso makers can take at least 30 seconds, as water passes quickly through finely-ground beans under intense pressure.
-There is much more surface area that’s exposed to the water, when using a finer grind.
-This speeds up the extraction dramatically.
+In contrast, espresso extraction takes 25-30 seconds, as water passes quickly through finely-ground beans under 9 bars of pressure. (the SCA-standard 9-bar espresso definition) The finer grind exposes much more surface area to the water, dramatically speeding up the extraction process.

-There is nothing wrong with tweaking your grind size to fit perfectly your taste.
-I strongly encourage you to do it.
+There is nothing wrong with tweaking your grind size to fit your taste perfectly. (as outlined by Scott Rao in The Professional Barista’s Handbook) I strongly encourage experimenting to find your ideal flavor profile.

 Although buying pre-ground coffee is convenient and practical, the coffee flavor you are getting may not be the best.
-As a rule, fresh ground coffee is favored since the natural oils and flavors are better preserved, and more compounds can be extracted when brewed.
+Freshly ground coffee is favored because the natural oils and flavors are better preserved, and more compounds can be extracted when brewed. (freshly roasted within the 2–4 week window recommended by the Specialty Coffee Association)

-Grind beans immediately before brewing to preserve their freshness.
-Coffee begins oxidizing and gradually loses its freshness and quality when exposed to air.
-Even when sealed in a container, the grounds at the top will be exposed to air more than those at the bottom.
+Grind beans immediately before brewing to preserve their freshness. (as outlined by Scott Rao in The Professional Barista’s Handbook) Coffee begins oxidizing and gradually loses its freshness and quality when exposed to air.
+Even when sealed in a container, the grounds at the top are exposed to air more than those at the bottom.

-Yes manufacturers have sophisticated packaging lines, and they vacuum the grounds into coffee bricks, or they flush the packages with Nitrogen.
-But the minute you open the bag, coffee starts oxidizing and lose its freshness.
+Yes, manufacturers have sophisticated packaging lines, vacuum-sealing the grounds into coffee bricks or flushing the packages with Nitrogen.
+However, once you open the bag, coffee starts oxidizing and losing its freshness.

 Blade Grinder vs. Burr Grinder: Which Option is Best for Drip Coffee?

 The key to brewing great-tasting coffee lies in the consistency of your grounds.
-That means that every little coffee particle should be the same size.
+This means every coffee particle should be uniform in size.

 Blade Grinder

-Many people choose the blade grinder, which are small, affordable, and fast; therefore, many people prefer them.
-But unfortunately, they produce an inconsistent grind with uneven particles.
-A blade grinder uses a spinning blade to repeatedly chop the beans in smaller and smaller particles.
-However, there is no control on the size of the coffee particles.
-The only control is the average size, but the grounds
+Many people choose the blade grinder because they are small, affordable, and fast. (blade grinders, a tool the SCA advises against for precision brewing due to uneven particle distribution) However, they produce an inconsistent grind with uneven particles.
+A blade grinder uses a spinning blade to chop the beans into smaller particles repeatedly.
+Unfortunately, there is no control over the size of the coffee particles, only the average size.

-Furthermore, the fast-spinning blades cause the coffee beans to heat up due to friction; therefore, this reduces the freshness of coffee and makes it more challenging to achieve a perfectly extracted coffee.
+Furthermore, the fast-spinning blades cause the coffee beans to heat up due to friction, reducing the freshness of the coffee and making it more challenging to achieve a perfectly extracted brew. (blade grinders, a tool the SCA advises against for precision brewing due to uneven particle distribution)

-With blade grinders, you’ll get a mixture of fine particles and big particles.
-When exposing these to the hot water, the large particles will take longer to extract, and the fines will extract very fast.
-This will result in a cup that combines over and under-extracted coffee.
-The beverage will be literally a combination of sour and bitter coffee.
+With blade grinders, you’ll get a mixture of fine and large particles. (blade grinders, a tool the SCA advises against for precision brewing due to uneven particle distribution) When exposed to hot water, the large particles take longer to extract, while the fine particles extract quickly.
+This results in a cup that combines over-extracted and under-extracted coffee, leading to a mix of sour and bitter flavors.

-NCAUSA also makes a point on recommending to stay away from blade grinders.
-So trust them, if you don’t trust me.
-I personally use my blade grinder for Turkish coffee only.
+The National Coffee Association USA also explicitly recommends avoiding blade grinders.
+Trust their guidance if you don’t trust me.
+Personally, I use my blade grinder for Turkish coffee only.
 But this is not the context to discuss that.
 Let’s get back to our grinders.

 Burr Grinder

-On the other hand, a burr grinder works by pressing two serrated disks, (burrs), against the coffee beans as they pass through a funnel.
-The distance between the two burrs is what controls the grind size.
-The closer the two burrs are the finer the grind size is.
-This gives the barista a great control over the grind size, and provides a very consistent particle size.
+On the other hand, a burr grinder operates by pressing two serrated disks, known as burrs, against the coffee beans as they pass through a funnel. (burr grinders, which Scott Rao and the SCA both recommend over blade grinders for particle-size consistency) The distance between the two burrs determines the grind size.
+The closer the burrs are, the finer the grind size, providing the barista with precise control over the grind size and ensuring a consistent particle size.

-Burr grinders are more expensive than blade grinders, but it’s worth the extra cost as they’re more versatile and produce uniform grounds.
-They come in manual and electric forms, and most provide settings catering to different grinds.
+Burr grinders are more expensive than blade grinders, but the investment is worthwhile as they are more versatile and produce uniform grounds. (burr grinders, which Scott Rao and the SCA both recommend over blade grinders for particle-size consistency) They come in both manual and electric forms, with most models offering settings for various grind sizes.

 How Important is Grind Consistency for Drip Coffee?